Salah-Code-Lab/MBRFilterPP/README.md

 because NTFS.sys manages its components via IRP not SCSI MFTMirr is managed freely by NTFS.sys
 That is all what i have to say

+## NOTICE!!!

+DO NOT INSTALL THE DRIVER IF IT IS NOT SIGNED
+DO NOT ATTEMPT TO UNINSTALL THE DRIVER MANUALLY A SPECIFC TOOL WILL BE PUBLISHED TO UNINSTALL IT AND WILL BE BUILT FOR EMERGENCY USE

+## YOU HAD BEEN WARNED